ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/custom-partitioning-key.md

 ```

 :::warning
 Performance of such a query heavily depends on the table layout.
-Because of that it is not enabled by default.
+Because of that the optimisation is not enabled by default.
 :::

-The key factors are:
+The key factors for a good performance:

--   number of partitions involved in the query should be sufficiently large (at least `max_threads / 2`), otherwise query will underutilize the machine
+-   number of partitions involved in the query should be sufficiently large (more than `max_threads / 2`), otherwise query will underutilize the machine
--   number of partitions involved in the query should be not too big, so batch processing won't degenerate into row-by-row processing
+-   partitions shouldn't be too small, so batch processing won't degenerate into row-by-row processing
 -   partitions should be comparable in size, so all threads will do roughly the same amount of work

 :::info